BoilerMake/backend/readme.md

 ## Info
-This API is currently being actively developed for use in BoilerMake V. If you are interested in using some/all of the components with your hackathon, please email dev@boilermake.org. [featureset + more information here!](http://2016.boilermake.org/about)
+This API has been used for BoilerMake IV and V, powering the [frontend website](https://github.com/boilermake/frontend) as well as other ancillary services for internal use.
 ### Prerequisites
 * Have PHP, MySQL, and Composer installed.
   * PHP: Install via package manager